Table of Contents

 Psychosocial factors like work pressure, job demand, less job satisfaction, lack of support from society, less job control, and boring jobs are also the reasons for musculoskeletal disorders.

-Delayed diagnosis of repetitive stress injuries will result in prolonged time away from work, loss of income, loss of job, more medical expenses, unnecessary invasive procedures, mental agony, etc.
+Delayed diagnosis of repetitive stress injuries will result in prolonged time away from work, loss of income, loss of job, more medical expenses, unnecessary invasive procedures, mental agony, etc. The work related musculoskeletal disorders are having impact both on the employees and the employers.

 Musculoskeletal pain will be different for each one based on the cause.
 There may be entire body pain for some people as if completely beaten up.
 The following are the common symptoms people will have.